‘Tiger King’ Joe Exotic resentenced to 21 years in prison

 Joe Exotic — whose real name is Joseph Maldonado-Passage — was convicted in a case involving animal welfare activist Carole Baskin.
 Both were featured in Netflix’s “Tiger King: Murder, Mayhem and Madness.”

-Wearing an orange prison jumpsuit, Maldonado-Passage still had his trademark mullet hairstyle, but the bleach-blonde was fading to gray.
+Wearing an orange prison jumpsuit, Maldonado-Passage, 58, still had his trademark mullet hairstyle, but the bleach-blonde had faded to brown and gray.

-Baskin and her husband also attended the proceedings, and she said she was fearful that Maldonado-Passage could threaten her.
+Baskin and her husband, Howard Baskin, also attended the proceedings, and she said she was fearful that Maldonado-Passage could threaten her.

-“He continues to harbor intense feelings of ill will toward me,” she said.
+“He continues to harbor intense feelings of ill will toward me,” she told the judge.

+Baskin said even with Maldonado-Passage in prison, she has continued to receive “vile, abusive and threatening communications" over the last two years.
+She told the judge she believes Maldonado-Passage poses an even more serious threat to her now that he has a larger group of supporters because of the popularity of the Netflix series.

+Maldonado-Passage's attorneys told the judge their client is suffering from stage-one prostate cancer, along with a disease that compromises his immune system, making him particularly vulnerable to Covid-19.

 Friday's court proceedings came about after a federal appeals court ruled last year that the prison term he's serving on a murder-for-hire conviction should be shortened.